carlosdg/PushdownAutomatonSimulator/README.md

-# Non Deterministic Pushdown Automata Simulator
+# Non Deterministic Pushdown Automaton Simulator

 ## Why do we use automata in Computer Science